qoudri4re/chat-app/README.md

 ### CHAT APP

-A chatapp created with the MERN stack.
+A chatapp created with the MERN stack and Material UI.

 ### features

-1. Login and signup functionality.
+1. Login and signup.
 2. Sending and recieving messages.
 3. Search for registered users.
 4. Settings.